Audio Studio

 • If there is an existing annotation from 5 seconds to 10 seconds, the new annotation will be created from 10 seconds to 15 seconds.

-Transcription List
+Transcription mode

 In the audio annotation studio, transcription is the process of converting spoken language in an audio file into written text.
 Audio Studio supports transcription tasks done by human labelers, or pre-annotations uploaded with transcription.